"Sarasota's Slim's" handful of Oscar-nominated movies

 Does it matter which web-browser that you use???

-• When using a Chromecast-device, the answer seems to be YES...you should be using Google's Chrome-browser.
+• When using a Chromecast-device, the answer is a qualified YES...you should be using Google's Chrome-browser.

 • When using a Roku-device, my testing on a Window-10 laptop indicates that all major browsers should work fine!